vbalagovic/flutter_simple_multiselect/README.md

 `v1.0.0`

-There are a few multiselect packages for flutter but somehow somehow i haven't found one that is simple like this.
+There are a few multiselect packages for flutter but  somehow i haven't found one that is simple like this.
 It's inspired by the vue multiselect.
 You can use static or async (server) data and use it as searchable single or multiselect.
+Everything is customizable.

 Note: This package is created on the backbone of [Material Tag Editor](https://github.com/panuavakul/material_tag_editor).